Brittani Senser: Background

 Senser was born and raised in Minneapolis, Minnesota.
-Her father, Joe Senser, played for the Minnesota Vikings in the 1980s and now owns a chain of sports bar-restaurants around the Twin Cities.
+Her father, Joe Senser, played for the Minnesota Vikings in the 1980s and formerly owned a chain of sports bar-restaurants around the Twin Cities.

 Senser auditioned for MTV's Making the Band 3 in 2005.
 Senser made it to the finals in New York, but she did not make the final cut for the show.

 Senser cites Whitney Houston, Lauryn Hill, Gladys Knight and Anita Baker as influences, and Beyoncé Knowles as her role model.

 On April 24, 2012, Senser testified in her stepmother Amy Senser's trial for the criminal vehicular homicide of Minneapolis chef Anousone Phanthavong.
 According to Brittani Senser's testimony, Amy Senser only publicly admitted to having driven the Mercedes-Benz which struck and killed Phanthavong (as he filled his stalled vehicle with gasoline on the side of the Riverside exit off of Interstate 94) after Brittani Senser was mentioned as a potential suspect.

 She had a child named Aria Burch Senser in 2005.
 Aria Joy "Buggy" Burch-Senser died from suicide on February 6, 2019, according to an obituary in the Minneapolis Star Tribune.